amdulcet/amdulcet/README.md

-- 👋 Hi, I’m @amdulcet
+- 👋 Hi, I’m @manziprince
 - 👀 I’m interested in learning codes and there meaning
 - 🌱 I’m currently learning computer science
 - 💞️ I’m looking to collaborate on code topics